Jump to content

 When you have fulfilled all the requirements and ABOG has determined that you are eligible to take the Certifying Exam, you'll receive:

-• Six weeks prior to the week you are scheduled, you'll receive a second email notifying you of the day, time, and place to report for your examination.
-It's your responsibility to ensure that your personal email address and physical mailing address are current and correct on your ABOG portal.
+• A second email notifying you of the day, time, and place to report for your examination, no later than 4 weeks prior to the week you are scheduled.
+It is your responsibility to ensure that all contact information is current and accurate on your ABOG portal.

 ABOG does not have a hotel room block.
-The hotel where registration will be held, as well as other local hotels in the area, are listed in the Candidate Manual.
+Candidates approved to take the exam will be provided with details regarding hotels, parking, registration and other travel logistics in the Candidate Manual.
 Please stay at a hotel or other accommodations that best suit your needs.

 Certifying Exam Instructions

-You'll receive correspondence through your ABOG portal regarding the time and place at the hotel for registration.
-If you're late for registration, you'll not be allowed to take the exam.
+You will receive an email regarding the time and place for registration.
+If you are late for registration, you will not be allowed to take the exam.

-After registration at the hotel, you'll be taken to the ABOG Testing Center where an orientation will be provided.
-After the orientation, you'll be escorted to the testing floor.
-You'll be assigned an examination room and will remain there for the three hours of the examination.
+After registration, a brief orientation will be provided.
+Then you will be escorted to the testing floor.
+You will be assigned an examination room and will remain there for the three hours of the examination.

 Examiners